fkooman/php-saml-sp/METADATA.md

 ## Static

-All metadata files in `/etc/php-saml-sp/metadata` are considered valid, i.e. their XML schema and XML signature will NOT be checked, not the `validUntil` or `cacheDuration` attributes.
-Here the administrator is fully responsible for making sure the metadata files are kept up to date, if necessary.
+All metadata files in `/etc/php-saml-sp/metadata` are considered valid, i.e. their XML schema and XML signature will NOT be checked, nor the `validUntil` or `cacheDuration` attributes.
+Here the administrator is fully responsible for making sure the metadata files are kept up to date.

 You can use the validation tooling part of php-saml-sp to make sure the metadata file you obtained is at least correct.
 This RECOMMENDED, for example: